Leslie Alfaro, PhD, PMP

 - Interacting directly with research collaborators or clinical study teams as required

 - Provides work directions to trainees and staff as appropriate.

 - Performing other related duties as appropriate

-While equivalencies will be considered, ideally you bring a degree in Science (preferably Genetics, Biochemistry, Microbiology or Computer Science) plus 5 years' recent related experience in project management and/or research development management.
+While equivalencies will be considered, ideally you bring a degree in Science (preferably Genetics, Biochemistry, Microbiology or Computer Science) plus a minimum of 5 years' recent related experience in project management and/or research development management.